Swassyman/Swassyman/README.md

 # 💫 About Me:
-- Trying to learn libGDX and Game development<br> - Lower than a beginner at 3D Animation<br> - Looking into Computer Architecture
+- Trying to learn libGDX and Game development
+- Lower than a beginner at 3D Animation
+- Looking into Computer Architecture

 ## 🌐 Socials: